10 Rumi Quotes That Psychology Agrees With

 psychology of rumi quotes-pin

 Rumi’s line is all about action.
-You don’t wait for the good times, you act to get there.
-That’s positive psychology in a nutshell — action over waiting for luck.
+You don’t wait for the good times; you act to get there.
+That’s positive psychology in a nutshell: taking action to make good things happen over waiting for good times.

 • Happiness Formula: It’s Sonja Lyubomirsky’s happiness formula: 50% genes, 10% life, 40% what you do.
-“You must walk towards them” nails that 40% — happiness is built more through what you intentionally do.
+“You must walk towards them,” nailing that 40%.
+Happiness is built more through what you intentionally do.

 It’s a poetic spin on a psych truth: self-fulfilling prophecy, which suggests beliefs and expectations about an event may actually increase its chance of happening.